Who we are

 1964

-The Chamber changed its name to Singapore International Chamber of Commerce.
+The Chamber changed its name to Singapore International Chamber of Commerce to underscore its international focus.
 This reflected its service to foreign companies invited by the government to establish themselves in Singapore as a key component of Singapore’s economic development.
-The inclusion of the word international also reflects those Singapore companies which internationalise their businesses.
+The inclusion of the word international also reflects the need for Singapore to remain open to global capital and talent to build and sustain a vibrant economy.
+The word international also reflects the Chamber’s service to those Singapore companies which internationalize their businesses.

 1964